jbrockmendel/pywrds/readme.txt

 	don't want to be prompted for this password over and over again, you should set up key-based authentication.

-	To set up key-based authentication with the WRDS server, run the command:
+	To set up key-based authentication with the WRDS server (which I strongly recommend), run the command:

 	pywrds.setup_wrds_key()

 	You will be prompted for your WRDS password this one time, but from then on pywrds will be able to log in to the server without a password prompt.
 Note that pywrds does not store your password in any form.
-See https://en.wikipedia.org/wiki/Key_authentication
+See: https://en.wikipedia.org/wiki/Key_authentication

-	C) Please respect the WRDS Terms of Use, which can be found here: https://wrds-web.wharton.upenn.edu/wrds/about/terms.cfm
+	C) Please respect the WRDS Terms of Use, which can be found at: https://wrds-web.wharton.upenn.edu/wrds/about/terms.cfm